AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 You can call the \_recovery API to query the information of an index restoration task, such as the status and progress of the task.

--   Query the restoration information of a specified index
+-   Query the restoration information of a specific index

     ```
     GET restored_index_3/_recovery